 The Center for Arts in Medicine is proud to be part of a consortium of Non-Governmental Organizations (NGO's) working to improve the quality of life for people in Rwanda since 2007.
 The partnering organizations are The Barefoot Artists, the Rwanda Red Cross, Engineers without Borders, Jeff Health, and the Rwandan Village Concept Project.
-The work of the Barefoot Artists in Rwanda greatly inspired the Center’s leaders and provided a foundation of work and accomplishments upon which the Center’s work could make a significant impact in Rwanda.
-As a part of this consortium, the Center for Arts in Medicine undertakes initiatives in Western Rwanda that use the arts to enhance health literacy, access to healthcare, community engagement, vocational skills, and general health and well-being in communities of genocide survivors and indigenous Twa people.
+As a part of this consortium, the Center for Arts in Medicine supports local initiatives in Western Rwanda that use the arts to enhance health literacy, access to healthcare, community engagement, vocational skills, and general health and well-being in communities of genocide survivors and indigenous people.

-The Center has taken interdisciplinary teams of student and professional artists and health providers to Rwanda each year since the spring of 2008.
-These teams have undertaken numerous project including: development of theatre and dance troupes and a lay health team in the Rugerero genocide survivor village, arts-based health literacy projects and ongoing health assessments in the Rugerero survvor village and the Rugerero Twa village, development of pottery and dance cooperatives in the Rugerero Twa village, and development of a bicycle and moto taxi cooperative in Gisenyi that promotes health literacy and provides free transprt to health clinics.
+The Center has taken interdisciplinary teams of student and professional artists and health providers to Rwanda each year between 2008 and 2019.
+In partnership with community and consortium members, these teams have undertaken numerous project including: supporting the development of theatre and dance troupes and a lay health team in the Rugerero genocide survivor village, arts-based health literacy projects and ongoing health assessments in the Rugerero survivor village and support of the development of pottery and dance cooperatives, and development of a bicycle and moto taxi cooperative in Gisenyi that promotes health literacy and provides free transport to health clinics.
 These projects use the arts to enhance health literacy, health, vocational opportunities and quality of life in these communities.
-In Rwanda, as in other East African counties, the Batwa (also called Twa) suffer severe discrimination, poverty, poor health, and lack of opportunity.
-“Batwa” translates to mean “those that history left behind”.
-They are generally known as "the invisible people".